Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

 To limit the amount of hyperparameter tuning, we closely follow \cite{Hayat_2021} in designing the architecture and training procedure for our self-supervised model.
-In this setting, the backbone of the model is a CNN encoder that takes an image $\bf{x}$ as input and produces a lower dimensional representation $\bf{z}$.
-The encoder learns to make meaningful representations by associating augmented views of the same image as similar, and views of different images as dissimilar, via a contrastive loss function.
+In this setting, the backbone of the model is a CNN encoder that takes an image $\bf{x}$ as input and produces a lower-dimensional representation $\bf{z}$.
+The encoder learns to make meaningful representations by associating augmented views of the same image as similar and views of different images as dissimilar via a contrastive loss function.
 The representations for different images are maintained in a queue during training, which extends the number of contrasting examples available to the model at each training step beyond just those available in a given minibatch.
 More details on this approach can be found in \cite{Hayat_2021} and \cite{chen2020improved}.
 We use the same ResNet50 network and training hyperparameters as \cite{Hayat_2021}, but increase the queue length to $K=262,144$ to accommodate our larger training set.
+As our encoder architecture is a standard ResNet50, the number and size of convolutional kernels and pooling layers results in a representation vector of 2048 dimensions.
+This is strictly a result of the encoder architecture used, and while a representation of this size has been shown to perform well on downstream tasks on common curated industry datasets, it is an open question as to whether it is an optimal size for sky survey datasets, which often exhibit a smaller degree of image diversity.

-The key for successful self-supervised pre-training is to produce the differing views of each image using a carefully crafted set of image augmentations that reflect symmetries, uncertainties, or noise in the dataset.
-These augmentations must realistically perturb the images, making it non-trivial for the model to associate augmented pairs of the same image, while still preserving the important features in the input.
-We choose the following set of augmentations, applying each of them in succession to images during pre-training with the order listed below: \begin{itemize}
+The key to successful self-supervised pretraining is to produce the differing views of each image using a carefully crafted set of image augmentations that reflect symmetries, uncertainties, or noise in the dataset.
+These augmentations must realistically perturb the images, making it nontrivial for the model to associate augmented pairs of the same image while still preserving the important features in the input.
+We choose the following set of augmentations, applying each of them in succession to images during pretraining with the order listed below, \begin{itemize}